BruceWind/AESJniEncrypt/README.md

 1. preparation：

-run the shell : `aesjni/src/main/jni/build_libsodium_for_all_android_abi.sh`
+run the shell : `cd aesjni/src/main/jni/ && aesjni/src/main/jni/build_libsodium_for_all_android_abi.sh`
+When you run the shell, some error you may got some error like this:
+`env: python: No such file or directory` , `See "config.log" for more details` or others.

+Pls, take time to solve it. research in Google.
+It is easy that some libraries you need to install.

+If the shell run well, a lots of files, such as  `.a` & `.so`, will be copy into `aesjni/src/main/jni/sodium_include/`.
+Also you would saw `All of static libs has been moved into ......` at terminal.

-2. click run app from Android Studio to look at logcat.
+1. click run app from adb to look at logcat，some result of execution will be there

 </details>